In This Article:

 Unfortunately, errors can quickly snowball into compliance violations that no business wants to face.
 So, catching mistakes early is your best strategy for maintaining a smooth and audit-ready operation.
 Let's review the most common ones to watch out for.

-Using the wrong Metrc package tag number, or simply entering a quantity that doesn't match the scale, destroys your inventory's traceability.
-If the numbers don't line up, the entire chain of custody is broken, and you'll find it difficult to prove where your finished product came from.
+Inaccurate Source Package Information Using the wrong Metrc package tag number or entering an input quantity that doesn’t match what was actually used.
+Breaks traceability and chain of custody, making it difficult to prove where finished products came from.

 Best Practices for Processing Jobs